 When it comes to your credit score, age is more than just a number.
 The length of credit history has a direct effect on your credit score.
 You're a much better candidate for credit cards and loans when you've had credit for a long period of time and if that long credit history is positive.

 Your credit report—the compilation of your credit history—must contain at least one account that has been active for at least six months for a credit score to be generated for you.
 Otherwise, there's not enough information to generate your credit score.

 What Determines the Length of Credit History?

-Credit scoring calculations look at a few different factors to determine the length of your credit history.
+Credit scoring calculations look at a few different factors to determine the technical length of your credit history.
 The age of your oldest account is one factor.
-That's based on the amount of time that's passed since you opened your first credit account.
+That's based on the amount of time that has passed since you opened your first credit account.

 The length of time since your newest account was opened and the average age of all your accounts are also factored into the length of credit history.
-Several recently opened accounts can lower your average credit age, shorten the length of your credit history and hurt your credit score.
+Several recently opened accounts can lower your average credit age, shorten the technical length of your credit history, and hurt your credit score.

-Your credit score will also look at the amount of time-specific accounts that have been opened and whether you've used accounts recently.
+Whether or not you use your credit accounts relative to their age is also factored into your credit score.
 Being active with your credit is helpful for the length of your credit history.
 Old accounts that are inactive may not have a major impact on your credit score.